Field theory expansions of string theory amplitudes

-There exist two well-studied limits of string theory where the string tension is either taken to infinity (eg.\cite{Green:1987sp}) or zero (eg. \cite{Gaberdiel:2021qbb}).
-The representations presented here can be used to study an intermediate limit, where the energy scale is such that only some of the higher spin massive modes are effectively massless.
-While the analysis above has focused on the open string, similar results hold also for the closed string.
-We briefly discuss this in the appendix.
+\end{widetext} Here $y=s_1 s_2 s_3$ and $s_1+s_2+s_3=0$ and the Pochhammers yield polynomials in $y$.} A parametric representation is given in the appendix.
+The squared-forms of the multiplicative factors are intriguing.
 Does the truncated amplitude know about the underlying worldsheet?
-Note here that $\lambda$ in \eqref{op-st} is dimensionless.
-In string field theory a similar dimensionless parameter enters \cite{Polchinski:1998rq} in the plumbing fixture method, via a choice of local coordinates for fixed vertex operators on two glued discs/spheres.
-After a Mobius transformation, a one parameter ambiguity is left.
-The value of this parameter controls the rate of convergence of the level sum, very similar to what we have found here.
-Our explicit representation gives an analytic realization of the expectations from string field theory, and resolves certain confusing claims in the literature.
+In string field theory a dimensionless parameter enters in the plumbing fixture method, via a choice of local coordinates for fixed vertex operators on two glued discs/spheres \cite{Polchinski:1998rq}.
+After Mobius transformations, a one parameter ambiguity is left.
+The value of this parameter controls the rate of convergence of the level sum, similar to our findings.
+Our explicit representation gives an analytic realization of the expectations from string field theory.
 One of the most exciting prospects of the new representations in this paper is to use suitable modifications of them to re-examine experimental data for hadron scattering.

-In light of our findings, it will be interesting to re-examine \cite{Sleight:2017pcz}, which discusses a no-go theorem for quantum field theories with massless higher spin exchanges.
+In light of our findings, it will also be interesting to re-examine \cite{Sleight:2017pcz}, which discusses a no-go theorem for quantum field theories with massless higher spin exchanges.
 Another interesting direction to pursue is to extend existing on-shell techniques \cite{Arkani-Hamed:2020blm} to incorporate contact diagrams as suggested by the analysis in this paper.
 In particular, when we consider higher point functions, the contact diagrams would play an important role.
 In principle, one could start with the absorptive part of a four-point function and obtain the contact terms using the local crossing-symmetric dispersion relation.
 However, in practice, this is still a difficult program to implement, since this needs to be done for amplitudes more general than just identical particles.

 Our new representation will also be useful in connecting with celestial holography \cite{Arkani-Hamed:2020gyp}.
-In particular, it will be interesting to examine how the mass-level truncation and the exponential softness of the full amplitude manifest in the Celestial or Carollian CFTs.
+In particular, it will be interesting to examine how the mass-level truncation and the exponential softness of the full amplitude manifest in the Celestial or Carollian CFTs and compare with \cite{Stieberger:2018edy, Stieberger:2024shv}.